-But remember, the 10 20 30 rule doesn’t just apply to business.
-If you’re a university lecturer, making a speech at a wedding or trying to enlist your friends on a pyramid scheme, there’s always a way to limit the number of slides you’re using.
+But remember, the 10-20-30 rule doesn’t just apply to business.
+If you’re a university lecturer, making a speech at a wedding or trying to enlist your friends in a pyramid scheme, there’s always a way to limit the number of slides you’re using.

-Keeping your slides to a compact 10 may be the hardest part of the 10 20 30 rule, but it’s also the most crucial.
+Keeping your slides to a compact ten may be the most challenging part of the 10 20 30 rule, but it’s also the most crucial.

-Sure you’ve got a lot to say, but doesn’t everyone pitching an idea, lecturing at university or signing their friends up to Herbalife?
-Whittle it down to 10 or fewer slides and the next part of the 10 20 30 rule will follow.
+Sure, you’ve got a lot to say, but doesn’t everyone pitch an idea, lecturing at university or signing their friends up to Herbalife?
+Whittle it down to 10 or fewer slides, and the next part of the 10 20 30 rule will follow.